 To promote community health, we provided funds to establish a community health clinic that includes two consultation rooms and a pharmacy section.
 The facility will host monthly clinics for community members, with an emphasis on prenatal and postnatal care, child immunization, nutrition, HIV & AIDS care, and more.
 The program was developed in partnership with the government health outreach program and is expected to start operations in 2024.

-To support community infrastructure and development, Ormat constructed a village for Ormat employees that includes modern residences with air conditioning, sports fields, and a community center.
-The Company also provides transportation for employees' children to attend school.
+Supporting community infrastructure